roysoumya/knowledge-aware-med-classification/src/ProposedKnowledgeAwareModel/README.md

 ### Description
-We provide the Jupyter notebooks which are self-contained to run the proposed "BERT-plus-MED" model
+We provide the Jupyter notebooks which are self-contained to run the proposed "MedBERT" model